 - Use a cooled

 cookie sheet when baking.
 Don’t take a hotcookie sheet and put the batter on it, or I promise the cookies won’t turn out.
-They start baking immediately, and it messes with the shape of them.
+They start baking immediately, and it messes with the shape of.
 Use a couple of sheets and rotate them out when making large batches of cookies. - Don’t let the cookies sit on the pan too long.
 After they have baked, only let them sit for up to 5 minutes on the baking sheet.
 The pan will still be hot and continue baking them otherwise.

 Frequently Asked Questions: